- Location: Wyoming

 - Wyoming-based manufacturer's license―Permits the assembling or manufacturing of vehicles and parts in the state.
 Also allows for the selling of new and used vehicles.

-- Temporary vehicle dealer permit―Allows for the operation of a business for 90 days while all of the permanent licensing paperwork is being processed and evaluated.
+- Temporary vehicle dealer permit―Allows temporary operation of a business while all of the permanent licensing paperwork is being processed and evaluated.

-If you buy, sell, or exchange at retail three or more cars in a 12-month period, then you need a dealer license.
+If you buy, sell, or exchange at retail 3 vehicles or more within 12 months, then you need a dealer license.
 Of course, if you are just running an ad in the local paper trying to get rid of the old college car, that is a different story―you need not fret about WYDOT issuing you a citation for running an illegal business.

 There is a mountain a paperwork and red tape to surmount when preparing and submitting a license application.
 Hence, it is important to educate yourself on the current rules and regulations.

 From this point the procedure becomes a hunting and gathering mission, but here is a basic overview to what you'll need to do to apply for the license:

 - Complete and submit the Application for Wyoming Vehicle Dealer and Manufacturer License (Form MV-422).

 - Complete and submit the Wyoming Vehicle Dealer/Wyoming Bases Manufacturer License Background Check Questionnaire.
 Each partner or owner of the business (even silent partners) will need to undergo a background check.